Abhishek-Rath/100-days-of-code/r1-log.md

 Implemented backend for register and login, in DBMS mini project.

 ### R1D12 - 21/11/2021
-Worked on different approaches ti improve our submission result in Hackathon.
+Worked on different approaches to improve our submission result in Hackathon.

 ### R1D13 - 22/11/2021
 Worked on backend of DBMS mini project - create tables, learnt about foreign keys and primary keys.